Frikadelle: Denmark

 In Denmark, traditionally, they are made from a blend of two meats, typically ground veal, pork, or beef.
 The meat is added to chopped onions, eggs, milk (or water), bread crumbs (or oatmeal or flour), salt, and pepper.
 They are then formed into balls by using a tablespoon to get the right size frikadelle and flattened somewhat.
-They are then pan-fried in pork fat or beef fat, or more commonly in modern times in butter, margarine or even vegetable oil.
+They are then pan-fried in pork fat or beef fat, or more commonly in modern times in butter, margarine, or even vegetable oil.

 As a main dish, they are most often served with boiled white potatoes and brown sauce accompanied by pickled beetroot or cooked red cabbage.
 Alternatively, they can be served with creamed, white cabbage.
 Frikadeller are also eaten on rugbrød with red cabbage or pickle slices as a traditional Danish smørrebrød.
 The combination of frikadeller and a cold potato salad is very popular at picnics or potlucks, due to the ease of transporting either component after cooking.

 Another popular variation is fiskefrikadeller, which replaces the meat in the recipe with fish.
 The fiskefrikadeller are typically prepared with cod, though may sometimes include salmon as well, and are often served with remoulade.

 Indonesia

 Perkedel, an Indonesian version derived from the Dutch frikadel.
 This is historically similar to the frikadeller using potato.

-Frikadel are also known in Indonesian cuisine through Dutch cuisine (of the frikadel, which is historically similar to the frikadaller) influence and called perkedel, however the main ingredient is not meat, but mashed potato, sometimes slightly mixed with ground meat or corned beef.
-The mixture is then shaped into flat round patties and dipped in egg yolk before being deep fried.
+Frikadelle are also known in Indonesian cuisine through Dutch cuisine (of the frikadel, which is historically similar to the frikadeller) influence and called perkedel, however the main ingredient is not meat, but mashed potato, sometimes slightly mixed with ground meat or corned beef.
+The mixture is then shaped into flat, round patties and dipped in egg yolk before being deep fried.
 Other than mashed potato, cabe rawit, spring onion, shrimp, peeled corn, or mashed tofu fritters are also common as perkedel ingredients.

 South Africa

 Frikkedelle is also popular in most traditional South African cuisine like the Cape Malay and Boer, with both British and German influence from the early settlers.
-Frikadelle is not only panfried, but often baked in the oven to give it a cripsy outside with a tender and juicy inside.
-It is served with side dishes of a starch like rice, samp, "pap", or mashed potatoes, accompanied by vegetables and or salad.
+Frikadelle is not only pan-fried, but often baked in the oven to give it a crisp outside with a tender and juicy inside.
+It is served with side dishes of a starch like rice, samp, "pap," or mashed potatoes, accompanied by vegetables and or salad.